What is the role of the chairperson?

 2. To ensure the Management Committee functions properly.

 The Chairperson is responsible for making sure that each meeting is planned effectively, conducted according to the constitution and that matters are dealt with in an orderly, efficient manner.
 The Chairperson must make the most of all his/her committee members, building and leading the team.
 This also involves regularily reviewing the Committee's performance and identifying and managing the process for renewal of the Committee through recruitment of new members.

 More on reviewing and renewing your committee

 3. To ensure the organisation is managed effectively.

 The Chairperson must co-ordinate the Committee to ensure that appropriate policies and procedures are in place for the effective management of the organisation.

 More on policies and procedures

-3. To provide support and supervision to the chief officer.
+4. To provide support and supervision to the chief officer and senior team.